sourcegraph/sourcegraph-public-snapshot/doc/admin/monitoring_and_tracing.md

 kubectl port-forward svc/grafana 3370:30070
 ```

-Then visit `http://localhost:3370/-/debug/grafana` to get to the "Home Dashboard".
-From there you can add, modify and delete dashboards and panels.
+Then visiting http://localhost:3370/-/debug/grafana will show the home dashboard and from there you can add, modify and delete your own dashboards and panels, as well as configure alerts.

 ### Docker images